anchore/anchore-charts/stable/enterprise/README.md

     export NAMESPACE=anchore
     kubectl scale deployment --replicas=0 -l app=${ENGINE_RELEASE}-anchore-engine -n ${NAMESPACE}
     ```
+1. **Perform database upgrade**: Upgrade your external database, we suggest you make a backup first.
+If using a managed cloud database service refer to their documentation.

 1. **Deploy Anchore Enterprise**: Use the converted values file to deploy the new Anchore Enterprise Helm chart.